David Dunlap Observatory: Construction

-Chant immediately started ordering a telescope, selecting a 74 in instrument from Grubb, Parsons and Company in England.
+Chant immediately ordered a telescope, selecting a 74 in instrument from Grubb, Parsons and Company in England.
 This would make it the second-largest telescope in the world, second only to the 100 in instrument at Mount Wilson Observatory.
 It was, however, only slightly larger than the one that had recently gone into service for the Dominion Astrophysical Observatory in British Columbia, at 72 in.
-The observatory building itself started construction, and the eighty-ton sixty-one-foot (18.6 m) copper dome was built by Grubb and Parsons in 1932 and arrived in 1933.
-The administration building, a few hundred feet from the main observatory, also started construction and designed by Mathers & Haldenby Architects.
+The eighty-ton sixty-one-foot (18.6 m) copper dome and cylindrical walls of the observatory building were constructed by the Cleveland Bridge and Engineering Co. of Darlington, UK, with the mechanical parts supplied by Grubb & Parsons.
+The parts of the building and telescope arrived in Toronto in 1933 and were reassembled on site.
+The administration building, a few hundred feet from the main observatory, was designed by Toronto architectural firm Mathers & Haldenby.
 The 76 in mirror blank (the two outermost inches (5 cm) of the mirror are not used) was supplied by Corning Incorporated and cast in Pyrex from a batch of glass that Corning also used to produce the 200 in mirror for Palomar Observatory.
 Chant and Mrs. Dunlap attended the pouring of the mirror at the factory in Corning, New York in June 1933.
 The mirror was annealed, then shipped to Grubb-Parsons in England for polishing.
 The telescope was completed in time for the finished mirror's return in May 1935.

 The official opening was on 31 May 1935, Chant's 70th birthday.
 The opening ceremony was attended by notables including Sir Frank Dyson, former Astronomer Royal, and former Prime Minister William Lyon Mackenzie King, who praised the Observatory as "a gift to science all over the world".
+Reynold K. Young was named the first director of the DDO.
 Chant retired the same day and moved into Observatory House, the original pre-Confederation farmhouse (built in 1864 for Alexander Marsh and known also as Elms Lea Alexander Marsh) just to the south of the administration buildings, where he spent his remaining years.
 In May 1939, the train carrying King George VI and Queen Elizabeth, the Queen Mother on their cross-Canada tour paused on the railway below the observatory, the largest telescope in the commonwealth.

 Grubb-Parsons built four more 1.88-metre telescopes with similarities to the instrument in Richmond Hill: for Radcliffe Observatory near Pretoria, Mount Stromlo Observatory in Australia, Helwan Observatory in Egypt, and an observatory in Okayama Prefecture in Japan.
 The South African instrument was disassembled and moved to Sutherland, Northern Cape in the 1970s because of light pollution.
 The original telescope mirror at Helwan was replaced by Zeiss in 1997, and the telescope at Mount Stromlo was destroyed by fire in 2003.
 A 1.93-metre Grubb-Parsons telescope at Haute-Provence Observatory with a higher-resolution spectrograph was used to discover an extrasolar planet orbiting the star 51 Pegasi in 1995.